awsdocs/iam-user-guide/doc_source/list_amazonworkspacesapplicationmanager.md

 ## Resources Defined by Amazon WorkSpaces Application Manager<a name="amazonworkspacesapplicationmanager-resources-for-iam-policies"></a>

-Amazon WorkSpaces Application Manager has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon WorkSpaces Application Manager does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon WorkSpaces Application Manager, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon WorkSpaces Application Manager<a name="amazonworkspacesapplicationmanager-policy-keys"></a>